 During extreme weather conditions, all facilities will remain open until directed by the Station Commander to close.
 During such conditions, parents should maintain close contact with the CDC in preparation for worsening of conditions and changes in operational status.
 PARENTS MUST PROVIDE AN ACCURATE PHONE NUMBER WHERE THEY MAY BE REACHED.
 ONCE THE COMMANDER (OR HIS DESIGNEE) HAS DIRECTED CLOSURE, CHILDREN MUST BE PICKED UP IMMEDIATELY.
 All emergency contacts should be within one hour of the station.
-After an hour of an announced closure late fees will go into effect.
+After an hour of an announced closure late fees will go into effect and Children's Protective Services will be called to take custody of your child.
 An automated message will be sent out to all patrons on the blackboard connect system.
 Parents may call the MCCS weather line automated information system at 466-6737 or the front desk of your child's center.
 For information on suspected or impending destructive weather, patrons are urged to listen to Channel 12 television.